armin-fx/BandedScad/doc/math_polygon.md

 #### nearest_point_trace [^][contents]
 [nearest_point_trace]: #nearest_point_trace-
-Get the point on a trace with the nearest distance to a point.\
+Get the point on a trace with the nearest distance to a point.
 Works in 2D and 3D.

+_Arguments:_
 ```OpenSCAD
 nearest_point_trace (trace, p, closed)
 ```